 Thinking of quitting your day job to sell on eBay full time?
-Everybody and their mothers seem to be able to eke out a living doing that.
+Everybody and their mothers seems to be able to eke out a living doing that.
 Sounds like a fantasy: no more time cards to punch, no more bosses to answer to, no more personal grooming necessary.
-Here are a few things you should know before you make the jump.
+So here are a few things you should know before you make the jump.

 You will need some cash.
 You have to be able to have cash held up in inventory... at all times.
 Even after you've sold your first few batches and made a profit, you will need to buy more inventory.
 In fact, once you've sold those batches, you will be thinking of buying bigger batches at a time, creating a bigger cash flow problem if you don't have enough cash set aside to be constantly held up in inventory.
 How much do you need?
 It depends on what you are selling, of course.
 But have a good nest egg to fall back on if business is slow.
 Especially at the beginning when you are experimenting with prices and products.
 Also, there are no guarantees in life.
 Just like when you put money at the casino table, make sure it's money you're willing to lose.

-One of the things I sell is concert tickets, and each year I lose thousands on concerts I thought were going to be good but ended up selling for less than cost or once in awhile tickets even get lost in the mail.
-Of course in the end, I made more than I lost, which is what's important.
+One of the things I sell is concert tickets, and each year I lose thousands on concerts I thought were going to be good but ended up selling for less than cost.
+Once in a while, tickets even get lost in the mail.
+Of course in the end, I make more than I lose, which is what's important.

 No one should have a credit card that doesn't give them rewards anyway, but for your business, using the right credit card will add to your profits.

 I use a cash back card and each year I get at least $500 back for the purchases I made.
 If you travel a lot, use the card that gives you mileage.
 But you have to be diligent in paying it each month!
 It will cut into your profits deeply if your inventory has a 15–20% markup because you don't have enough cash set aside to pay for it.